How To Create To Do Lists In WordPress

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign items to other users …
+If you have selected either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign to-do items to other users …

-You can configure the following settings in this area:
+You can configure the following options in this area:

 Assign To-Do Items to Users

-Enabling this option lets you assign to-do items to other users …
+Enable this option (‘Yes’) to assign tasks to other users …

 Note: This set this option to ‘Yes’ for the settings below it to work.